CraneSoftwrights/revenge/en/README.md

 Strategize the playing of your cards to move your pegs to optimize the results of your moves on your way to winning.

-*We welcome and actively seek your feedback of suggestions and changes to any aspect of this game, either as a new issue in [`issues/`](../issues) or even complete GitHub pull requests.
-In particular, language variants of the documentation pages en [`en/`](../en) are encouraged in order to win over more fans of the game.
-Please review and agree with the [copyright details](../LICENSE) before sending any of your thoughts our way.*
+*(We welcome and actively seek your feedback of suggestions and changes to any aspect of this game, either as a new issue in [`issues/`](https://github.com/CraneSoftwrights/revenge/issues) or even complete GitHub [pull requests](https://github.com/CraneSoftwrights/revenge/pulls).
+In particular, language variants of the documentation pages in the [`en/`](../en) directory are encouraged in order to win over more fans of the game.
+Please review and agree with the [copyright details](../LICENSE) before sending any of your thoughts our way.)*

 ## 2 The board